 Not holding the credential means they cannot apply for college if they want to continue their academic education, and most jobs today require applicants to hold a secondary credential as well, so they might run into even more difficulty.
 Currently, employers can choose from many talented people; having a GED diploma is imperative.

-In all states, GED Testing Service offers GED hopefuls the chance to sit for the exam through an online proctored GED test.
+In all states that use the GED test, GED Testing Service offers GED hopefuls the chance to sit for the exam through an online proctored GED test, except in New York.